cobbler/cobbler/docs/user-guide/configuration-management-integrations.rst

     cobbler repo add ...

-Then (illustrating a Redhat/Puppet combination) set up the kickstart file to say something like:
+Then (illustrating a Red Hat/Puppet combination) set up the kickstart file to say something like:

 .. code-block:: none